Eupen-Malmedy: Prussian administration, 1815–1919

 At the Congress of Vienna, the whole area was awarded to the Kingdom of Prussia.
-In the northwest of the area, Moresnet, coveted by both the Netherlands and Prussia for its calamine, was declared a neutral territory.
-After 1830, the 50 percent guardianship of the Netherlands was taken over by newly independent Belgium, and this remained so even after 1839, when Belgium relinquished its claims to neighbouring Dutch Limburg.
+A small area in the northwest known as Moresnet, coveted by the United Netherlands and Prussia for its rich deposits of zinc ores, became a tiny neutral condominium.
+After 1830, the Netherlands' position in Moresnet was taken over by newly independent Belgium, and this remained so even after 1839, when Belgium relinquished its claims to neighbouring Dutch Limburg.

-This change did not significantly affect the inhabitants of this region.
-Even in the mainly French or Walloon speaking Malmedy, changes went smoothly since the municipality was allowed to continue to use French for its administration until the Kulturkampf when the authorities forbade the use of French.
+The establishment of Prussian rule in the rest of the region had a limited effect on its inhabitants.
+Even in the mainly French or Walloon-speaking Malmedy, changes went smoothly since the municipality was allowed to continue to use French for its administration until the Kulturkampf (1872-78) when the authorities forbade the use of French and attacked the privileges of the Catholic Church in Germany.

 For instance, during a visit to the city in 1856, the King Frederick William IV is believed to have said "I am proud to have in my kingdom a little country where people speak French".
 For the people of Malmedy, this would eventually change when German was implemented as the only official administrative language.
 This was no problem in Eupen and Sankt Vith but more so in Malmedy-Waimes.
-There was some resistance to the interdiction: for instance, Roman Catholic priests who were forbidden to preach in French started to preach in Walloon in order to avoid having to preach in German.
+There was some resistance to the interdiction: for instance, Catholic priests who were forbidden to preach in French started to preach in Walloon in order to avoid having to preach in German.

 Most of the territory had spoken German or German dialects for centuries, with Walloon being spoken by about two-thirds of the population in the district of Malmedy at the time it was newly created in 1816.
 The overwhelmingly German-speaking district of Sankt Vith further south was, in 1821, united with the district of Malmedy to form a new, much larger district of Malmedy that then had a majority of German-speakers.
-According to the 1 December 1900 population census this new district of Malmedy had only a minority of 28.7% Walloon-speaking inhabitants.
-The smaller but more populous district of Eupen was almost entirely German-speaking, with Walloon and French speaking minorities making up less than 5 percent.
-At the beginning of World War I, most of the inhabitants of the Eupen and Malmedy districts considered themselves German and fought for the German Empire during the war.